 Our Assistant Dean of Admissions, Stefanie Howard, and Assistant Dean of Academics, Angel O'Mahony, will present an overview of Pardee RAND Graduate School, the admissions process, and more.
 Current students will also join the conversation.

 Stream- and Topic-Focused Discussions

 Technology Applications and Implications

-Stream leads Osonde Osoba and Todd Richmond talk about how the students in the Technology Applications and Implications stream are prototyping the future, why technology rules but policy matters, and what the Tech + Narrative Lab is doing with AI/ML, VR, IoT, and other letters of the alphabet.
+Stream leads Osonde Osoba and Todd Richmond talked about how the students in the Technology Applications and Implications stream are prototyping the future, why technology rules but policy matters, and what the Tech + Narrative Lab is doing with AI/ML, VR, IoT, and other letters of the alphabet.

 Research, Analysis, and Design

 Stream lead Philip Armour and a panel of current students and alumni in the Research, Analysis, and Design stream will discuss their experiences tackling complex policy problems through multidisciplinary, cutting-edge research at RAND, Pardee RAND, and beyond.

 Diverse Perspectives at RAND

 Professor (and Alum) Jonathan Wong (Cohort '12) will moderate a panel discussion including fellow Professor Malcolm Williams, Pardee RAND Diversity, Equity, and Inclusion Advisor and faculty lead for the Social Justice and Racial Equity thread.
 They and other panelists will discuss their career trajectories, their research, and what it’s like to be a researcher of color.

 Community-Partnered Policy and Action

 Stream lead Cynthia Gonzalez and students Lisa Berdie, Khadesia Howell, and Zhan Okuda-Lim (all cohort '20) will discuss their work in the Community-Partnered Policy and Action stream, including challenges of actually implementing policy, how Pardee RAND is working with communities in Los Angeles and Sitka, and students' experiences with externships.

 Virtual "Coffee Chats"